 DMACC has stayed true to its heritage of helping all students who wish to succeed by expanding programs to serve more Iowans in the areas of high school equivalency and English as a Second Language, at-risk youth, the unemployed and the underemployed, while also building on its innovative Honors Program.
-"To meet the needs of our vibrant community, DMACC is growing too," as indicated by Rob Denson, DMACC President since 2003.
-"College administrators are working on a 10-year strategic planning initiative to build new facilities, purchase new technology, remodel its campuses and work with businesses to offer new career choices,"
+"To meet the needs of our vibrant community, DMACC is growing too," as indicated by Rob Denson (person communication, MONTH DAY, YEAR) Rob said this during an interview with him October 2014DMACC President since 2003.
+"College administrators are working on a 10-year strategic planning initiative to build new facilities, purchase new technology, remodel its campuses and work with businesses to offer new career choices," (R. Denson, personal communication, MONTH DAY, YEAR).
+Rob said this during an interview with him October 2014

 Assuming the continuing twists and turns of the national economy, the future is difficult to predict.
 Given current trends, DMACC leaders expect the coming decade to bring an expanding role for online courses and even more accelerated rate of change in entry-level job skill requirements, with an increasing percentage of the workforce requiring frequent updating of their work skills including skills that will qualify them for other occupations.
 The pace of technological change is also expected to require investment in data systems and software, as well as construction of new facilities and remodeling.
+Rob said this during an interview with him October 2014

-As the current president of DMACC, Denson stands confidently on his mantra that "DMACC graduates build our homes, fix our cars, care for us and protect us.
-Nearly all Central Iowa companies rely on DMACC for a part of their skilled workforce.
+As the current president of DMACC, Denson stands confidently on his mantra that "DMACC graduates build our homes, fix our cars, care for us and protect us," (personal communication, MONTH DAY, YEAR).
+"Nearly all Central Iowa companies rely on DMACC for a part of their skilled workforce.
 In fact, more than 95 percent of DMACC graduates live and work in Central Iowa.
 As those companies grow, we will need more skilled workers.
-DMACC will deliver."
+DMACC will deliver" (R. Denson, personal communication, MONTH DAY, YEAR).
+Rob said this during an interview with him October 2014